metachris/website/content/posts/2021-04-15-typescript.md

 ### Using from the browser

-There are several CDNs which automatically deliver npm projects, like [jsDelivr](https://www.jsdelivr.com/) or [cdnjs](https://cdnjs.com/).
+There are several CDNs which automatically deliver npm projects, like [jsDelivr](https://www.jsdelivr.com/), [cdnjs](https://cdnjs.com/), [unpkg.com](https://unpkg.com/) or [skypack](https://www.skypack.dev/).

-Without any manual intervention, you can access packages like this:
+Without any manual intervention, you can access packages on jsDelivr like this:

 * https://cdn.jsdelivr.net/npm/typescript-boilerplate-2021
 * https://cdn.jsdelivr.net/npm/typescript-boilerplate-2021/